-Stephanie is a steadfast litigation attorney, focusing primarily in the areas of products liability, toxic and mass torts, personal injury and transportation litigation in both federal and state courts.
+Stephanie is a steadfast litigation attorney, focusing primarily in the areas of product liability, toxic and mass torts, personal injury and transportation litigation in both federal and state courts.
 She also has extensive experience in appellate courts.

 - automotive equipment and products